markfawcett/business-papers/README.md

 ## Developing
 * If everything worked then `npm run serve` should start a web server (Ctrl+c to quit).
-* your browser should open automatically
+* Your browser should open automatically.
+If not you may need to try entering an ip address in your browser `http://127.0.0.1:80`

 ## Publishing